tzachbon/css-webpack-plugin-example/docs/setup-the-solution.md

 Currently, there are many different solutions to these problems, from utility frameworks, CSS preprocessors, and many more that try to help with most of the issues that native CSS has.

-In this article, I would like to solve some of those problems from starch with you.
+In this article, I would like to solve some of those problems from scratch with you.

 Let's set up our environment real quick, run those commands: